Cerchie/notes-for-gh-video/wade-review.md

 }
 ```

-Let’s wrap all this up in our main method.
+Let’s wrap all this up in our main method, which is inside the `GitHubPRRatio` umbrella class.

 ```java
     public static Properties loadEnvProperties(String fileName) throws IOException {